geobox-infrastructure/gbi-client/docs/dev/source/translation.rst

 Translation
 ===========

-GBI-Client uses `Babel <http://babel.edgewall.org/>`_ for i18n support.
+GeoBox-Client uses `Babel <http://babel.edgewall.org/>`_ for i18n support.
 The default language of the application is German.

 Babel uses ``babel.cfg`` as configuration file.

-To initalize, update or compile the tranlsation files you have to use the :ref:`manage tool <manage_script>` from the GBI-Client.
+To initalize, update or compile the tranlsation files you have to use the :ref:`manage tool <manage_script>` from the GeoBox-Client.

 To initialize a new language use this command, where ``en`` is the language code::